rjpw/rjpw.github.io/_posts/2015-2-2-visual-architect.md

 </root>
 {% endhighlight %}

+Recall that we had defined a JavaScript object in *msg.payload*, with properties *status* and *message*, and now these are serialized as an XML string.

-This time I will specify format = "json":
+To test the other format, this time I will specify format = "json" at the command line:

 {% highlight console %}
 curl http://localhost:1880/api2/hello/readers?format=json